Multifractality and intermittency in the limit evolution of polygonal vortex filaments: An overview on the general arguments and on Diophantine approximation

-To illustrate the power of the Mass Transference Principle, let us explain how the Jarnik-Besicovitch Theorem\ref{thm:Jarnik_Besicovitch} can be obtained as a corollary of the Dirichlet approximation theorem.
-Indeed, from the definition of $A_\mu$ we can write\footnote{The expression in \eqref{eq:A_Mu_Limsup} is not in the form of a limsup of balls.
+To illustrate the power of the Mass Transference Principle, let us explain how the Jarnik-Besicovitch Theorem \ref{thm:Jarnik_Besicovitch} follows as a simple corollary of the Dirichlet approximation theorem.
+From the definition of $A_\mu$ we can write\footnote{The expression in \eqref{eq:A_Mu_Limsup} is not in the form of a limsup of balls.
 It follows, however, that the limsup of any enumeration whatsoever of the balls considered in the construction gives the same set.}

 Choose $\alpha = 2/\mu$ so that $(A_\mu)^\alpha = A_{\mu\alpha} = A_2$, which by the Dirichlet approximation theorem has full measure.
 Then, the Mass Transference Principle implies $\operatorname{dim}_{\mathcal H} A_\mu \geq 2/\mu$ and $\mathcal H^{2/\mu} (A_\mu) = \infty$.
 The upper bound follows from the canonical cover of $A_\mu$ in \eqref{eq:A_Mu_Limsup}, proceeding like in \eqref{eq:Canonical_Cover_Limsup}.